I am writing this on May 30th, 2015.

-I’ll follow Job and Paul, and I will rejoice in the fact that God is God and I am not, and that believing He is is sovereign is something I joyfully embrace, not reluctantly resign to.
+I’ll follow Job and Paul, and I will rejoice in the fact that God is God and I am not, and that believing He is is sovereign is something I joyfully embrace, not to which I reluctantly resign.

 “Some things that happen are just too terrible to justify by talk of dark threads or universal good.
 If we’re to believe that God plans the tsunami, the cancer, [ISIS], or [eye worms that grow in children’s eyes], what’s required of us is not just a leap of faith, but a suspension of our moral judgment.”

 Open-Theism rears its ugly head.
 Apparently, to believe that God planned “dark threads” forces one to suspend moral judgment.

 First, he mentions tsunamis.
 Now, it seems very difficult to biblically or philosophically believe that God does not plan and control tsunamis.
 Does God not clearly control the weather in Scripture?
 Does Jesus not calm the waters on the stormy lake?
 Does Jonah not inherently know the tempest destroying his boat was God’s judgment on him?
 Were the plagues that afflicted Pharaoh’s Egypt just a fortunate coincidence for the God who can’t control the weather?
 To believe God cannot stop a tsunami is to reject the God of the Bible.
 God does control these things.